dailydotdev/daily/README.md

 We, as developers, spend a lot of time looking for valuable articles and blog posts.
 We believe that searching for content isn't a thing developers should do anymore.
 It's hard to catch up with all the latest happenings — coz it's spread on so many blogs and consumes tons of time.

-That's why built daily.dev, to help you:
+That's why we built daily.dev, to help you:

 * 👨‍💻 Stay up-to-date
-* 🕒 Saves time
+* 🕒 Save time
 * 📰 Discover articles in one click

 ## 🌲 daily.dev Projects